Alliance staff work to increase awareness and support of the Alliance's work and membership around the world.

 Nicole Brown, MSc

 Nicole provides leadership for the development and implementation of the Alliance’s communications strategy and tactics.
 She develops and distributes content relevant to and related to the social service workforce to Alliance members and other groups to garner greater interest and actions toward strengthening the workforce.
-For nearly 15 years, Nicole has led strategic and tactical communications efforts at international health and non-profit membership-based associations.
+Nicole has 15 years' experience in leading strategic and tactical communications efforts at international health and non-profit associations.
 She has traveled to more than 60 countries and worked with volunteers, international NGOs, government and civil society to promote programs that improve lives.
-She has an MSc in Journalism from Roosevelt University.
+She has an MSc in Journalism from Roosevelt University in Chicago.
 She is currently an advisor for the Global Health Corps Fellows program.
 Nicole is proficient in French.

 Dr. Natia Partskhaladze, MD, MSc, MSW